isomerpages/moe-unitysec/_departments/Science Department/Information.md

 _Practical lessons_<br>
 Practical work is integral to science education.
 Through practical lessons students observe or manipulate real objects, laboratory apparatus and materials individually or in small groups or by witness teacher demonstrations.
 Practical lessons enable students to develop scientific inquiry and practical skills.
 Students also gain a better understanding of scientific knowledge learned in the classroom and builds confidence in students.
 Practical work stimulates interest and enjoyment in the learning of science and gives insight into the scientific method.
 Students also develop ‘scientific attitudes’ such as open-mindedness and objectivity through the learning of science via practical work.

-**Key Programmes & Activities**
+**Key Programmes &amp; Activities**

+*   Applied Learning Programme on STEM and Food Sustainability
-*   Australian Big Science Competition
+*   Singapore Science and Engineering Fair
+*   Tan Kah Kee Young Inventors' Award
-*   Design Thinking Programme
+*   Youth STEM Empowerment Programme (YSEP)
+*   Horizon Hydrogen Grand Prix (H2GP)
+*   International Elementz Fair
-*   Scientific Thinking and Enterprise Programme
+*   Young Sustainability Champion Programme
-*   Use of Activated Effective Microorganisms in food waste composting
+*   Young Engineers Competition
-*   Young Gifted Scientist Programme
+*   Young Scientists Programme
-*   Unity Scientific Innovation Challenge
+*   Unity Scientific Innovation Challenge in collaboration with Singapore Polytechnic and ERI@N (USPE)